 Getting them buzzing

 The bees could easily tell which of the two squares came with a sweet surprise, even when the researchers rearranging the squares after every run.
-These bees may be able to see the above mentioned illusion without the iridescent sheen.
+This suggests that the bees may be able to see the illusion even without the iridescent sheen.